apache/infrastructure-website/content/pages/asfbot.md

 `ASFBot: tell [recipient] [message]`

-ASFBot passees that message to the intended recipient the next time that person logs onto the channel.
+ASFBot passes that message to the intended recipient the next time that person logs onto the channel.

 <h2 id="meetings">Record-keeping for meetings<a class="headerlink" href="#meetings" title="Permanent link">&para;</a></h2>